terraform-az-modules/terraform-azurerm-waf/examples/complete/README.md

 ## 🔌 Providers

-None specified in this example.
+No providers are explicitly defined in this example.

 ---